 This means that an investor planning to form an offshore company in Nevis for collaborative professional or collective projects is allowed to do so.

 A Nevis offshore company that operates as an LLC is protected under the legal framework of Limited Liability Company Ordinance, 1995.

 The ordinance provides limited liability to non-executive members so as to protect personal assets from being taken in case the LLC falls into debts.
-This is one of the reasons why it is a perfect consideration for offshore company formation in Nevis.
+This is one of the reasons why it is a perfect consideration for Nevis offshore company formation.

 It also comes with stringent privacy measures to protect company members from public scrutiny.
 For asset protection, Nevis LLC has robust asset protection laws, operating as a Trust, whereby a member can be used as a beneficiary.
 Also, a manager can be used as a trustee.

 An LLC can also be used as a way to form a joint venture through international jurisdictions, and ventures involved will enjoy the benefits therein.

 However, each member of the joint venture will be liable to honor tax requirements as per the home country’s regulations.